ewin66/IBMMQResilientClient/README.md

 	TimeSpan.FromSeconds(Math.Pow(2, retryAttempt))
   );
   ````
-  - Again it is not configurable but it is a possibility in the future.
+  - It is not configurable but it is a possibility in the future.
 ## TLS support:
 - As of now the support is not fully configurable, it supports one CipherSpec ```TLS_RSA_WITH_AES_128_CBC_SHA256```.
 - the library is smart about the installation of the certs and will figure out which OS and installs accordingly.